arviz-devs/arviz-project/support.md

 ## Cite
 If you use ArviZ in your scientific work, you can cite it using [![DOI](http://joss.theoj.org/papers/10.21105/joss.01143/status.svg)](https://doi.org/10.21105/joss.01143)

-Here is the citation in BibTeX format
+Here is the citation in BibTeX format:

 ```
 @article{arviz_2019,